Bick95/beliefmaker/how_to.md

 ---
-title: How to - Getting started
+title: How To - Getting started
 layout: default
 filename: how_to
 ---
-# How to - Getting started
+# How To - Getting started